 When my husband says things like this, he’s really telling me that he loves putting me down because it makes him feel good.
 He can say whatever he wants because he is “just being funny” when he says it, but I look like I don’t know how to take a joke.
 He is in control.
 Everyone laughs, don’t they?
 He couldn’t really mean it, could he?

 My husband knows that I do not like playing around with weapons.
 He has several knives, and he’ll smile and say, “I’ll cut you, woman” while slicing the knife through the air.
-He puts bread knives to our boys’ throats while holding their heads tight and say that he’s “just playing.”
+He puts bread knives to our boys’ throats while holding their heads tight and says he is “just playing.”

 I’m kind of jumpy, and I don’t like it when he scares me.
 I don’t mind if the kids jump out from behind a door, but if he does it, my heart races for minutes afterward!
 He scares me and then sneers and laughs.
 It’s mean.
 I’ve asked him to stop, but he won’t.
 Last night he pounded on the window right beside my desk and scared me so bad I pushed my rolling chair half-way across the room.